compas-dev/compas_fab/docs/backends/ros.rst

 file as input, and take care of pulling, running and connecting all the nodes.

-Download :download:`this basic ROS system <ros-basic/docker-compose.yml>` into any folder of your computer, open the command line, go to the folder where the file was downloaded, and run the following command::
+Download :download:`this basic ROS system <ros-basic/docker-compose.yml>` into any folder of your computer, open the command prompt, go to the folder where the file was downloaded, and run the following command::

     docker-compose up -d